ayush03ch/Recipe-Book/README.md

 Angular

 ## Getting Started
-To run the website on server click the link https://ayush03ch.github.io/Recipe-Book/
+To run the website on github server click the link https://ayush03ch.github.io/Recipe-Book/

 To run the Recipe Book Website locally on your machine, follow these steps: